 A snowmobile must also be equipped with an ignition cut out switch.
+Art.
+01.37 is applicable.

 82.09 Footrests (See Art.
 01.39)

 If snowmobile footrests are equipped with loops, the footrest must have a stopper which would prevent the riders foot entering by more than 1/3 of its length.